brucemack/WARS-Birdhouse/README.md

 ========================================

 Yes.
 The radio module we are using is not Part-15 certified so it must be run using Part-97 rules.
-We are currently doing research on a non-ham ISM Part 15 version.
+We are currently doing research on a non-ham ISM Part 15 version of the project.

 Protocol Documentation
 ======================